embeddedk8/embeddedk8.github.io/content/posts/arduino-cli-compilation/index.en.md

 Config file written to: /home/kate/.arduino15/arduino-cli.yaml
 ```

-The configuration options are described [here](https://arduino.github.io/arduino-cli/1.3/configuration/).
+The configuration options are described [here](https://arduino.github.io/arduino-cli/1.3/configuration/),
+but for now let's leave it empty.

 The preparations are done!
 It was easy, wasn't it?

 ## Basic usage
-To start using Arduino CLI, you actually just need to use three basic commands: create new sketch, build a sketch and upload the binary to the board.
+To start using Arduino CLI, you actually just need to use three basic commands: create new sketch,
+build a sketch and upload the binary to the board.

 ### Creating a new sketch